postsharp/Metalama.Documentation/content/conceptual/troubleshooting/process-dump.md

 >
 > Process dumps may contain a copy of your source code.
 Although we will handle process dumps as confidential material, your company may not allow you to send us a process dump.

 ## Step 1.
-Install the Metalama Command-Line Tool
+Install the PostSharp Command-Line Tool
 Install the `metalama` command-line tool as described in <xref:dotnet-tool>.

 ## Step 2.
 Edit diagnostics.json